radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 shortcomings, such as its dependency on the unreliable transport protocol, UDP, and its lack of confidentiality for large parts of RADIUS messages.
-Additionally, the confidentiality and integrity mechanisms in RADIUS rely on the MD5 algorithm, which has been proven to be insecure.
+Additionally, the confidentiality and integrity mechanisms in RADIUS rely on the MD5 algorithm {{?RFC1321}}, which has been proven to be insecure.
 Although RADIUS/(D)TLS does not remove the MD5-based mechanisms, it adds confidentiality and integrity protection through the TLS layer.
-For an updated version of RADIUS/(D)TLS without need for MD5 see {{?RFC9765}}
+For an updated version of RADIUS/(D)TLS without need for MD5 see {{?RFC9765}}.

 # Conventions and Terminology